vladimirkanchev/auto-price/README.md

 ## Results and Evaluations

-At the current moment we have implemented only Linear Regression prediction algorithm.
+At the current moment, we have implemented only a Linear Regression prediction algorithm.
 We are also aware we need a solid benchmark car dataset for  evaluation.

 ## Future Work

-Our next tasks are as follow:
+Our next tasks are as follows:

 - Add better regression algorithms as Gradient Boosting, etc.
 - Extend component analysis algorithm